naev/naev/dat/naevpedia/lore/factions/soromid.md

 With the new gene treatment it had become possible to surpass the limits of the human body, including fertility.
 In only a couple of centuries the people of Sorom had replenished their numbers, and their offspring all shared their compatibility with the gene treatment.
 They altered their appearances and improved on nearly every part of the human design.
-The people felt that they had now become something more than mere human, so they styled themselves the Soromid, after the world that had nearly destroyed them, and begin their new life as new humans.
+The people felt that they had now become something more than mere human, so they styled themselves the Soromid, after the world that had nearly destroyed them, and begin their new life as neohumans.

 Soon, the Soromid decided that it was time to return to the stars.
 The Imperial blockade had left the system many decades past, so nothing was to stop them.